 At 360Connect, we investigated this business trend and determined the biggest factors driving the switch to VOIP telephone systems in the workplace.
 Here are the top 5:

 1. Smartphone Compatibility

 The days are gone where professionals need to use multiple electronic platforms to communicate internally and externally, access business information, and maintain productivity.
+One of the main benefits of VoIP is that it allows you to use your personal phone for work.
 The rise of the smartphone as a business solution makes sense – it streamlines all our work processes into one easy-to-navigate platform.
 At the same time, American employees are already bringing their smartphones to work – and using them!
 As of a 2017 Samsung study, 93% employees surveyed used a smartphone at work every day.

 Also think about how over 55% of American households are now landline-free, and over 60% of Americans have canceled cable packages this year.
 We’re cord-cutting as a country across the board in recent years, and industry reports show businesses are next.
 Because VoIP systems use WiFi to route calls, they’re smartphone-compatible and utilize an expense businesses already have.
 Currently, approximately 36% of U.S. businesses are doing away with desktop equipment and choosing VoIP as their telephone service, and that’s only the tip of the iceberg compared to what’s to come.
 Learn more about why cloud-based VoIP systems are gaining popularity!

 Regardless of where your business (or downtime) might take you, with VoIP you never have to worry about being away from your desk or missing a call.
 Whether you opt for a Hosted VoIP system or a Cloud-Based System, VoIP offers call forwarding to any other devices you might use for work (or travel!), so you can be reached at one single phone number from anywhere in the world.